ibm-mas/ansible-devops/ibm/mas_devops/roles/mirror_extras_prepare/README.md

 mirror_extras_prepare
 ===============================================================================
-This role generates a mirror manifest file suitable for use with the `oc mirror` command (or the `ibm.mas_airgap.mirror_images` role) for a specific set of extra images.
+This role generates a mirror manifest file suitable for use with the `oc mirror` command (or the `ibm.mas_devops.mirror_images` role) for a specific set of extra images.

 Available Extras
 -------------------------------------------------------------------------------